March 17, 2024 Bulletin

 SANCTUARY CANDLE:

 The Sanctuary candles will be lit for the entire week for your intentions.
-The week of November 5-11, 2023 there are no request for the sanctuary candles.
+The week of March 17-23, 2024 the right sanctuary candle is in memory of +Norma & +Mary Jane Guidos from Bob & Millie Jonda.
+There is no request for the left sanctuary candle.

 LITURGICAL SCHEDULE